flosch/simpleapi/README.rst

 About
 =====

 simpleapi is an easy to use, consistent and portable way of providing an API within your django project.
-It supports several formats (e. g. json, xml) and provides a client library to access the API seamlessly from any python application.
+It supports several output formats (e. g. json, xml) and provides a client library to access the API seamlessly from any python application.

 The server supports: